HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## Instruction Set Overview

 This chapter gives a brief overview on the instruction set.
 The instruction set is a fixed word length instruction format of one machine word.
 The instruction set is divided into five general groups of instructions.
-The **memory reference** group contains the instructions to load ans store to virtual and physical memory.
+The **memory reference** group contains the instructions to load and store to virtual and physical memory.
 The **immediate** group contains the instructions for building an immediate value up to 32 bit.
 The **branch** group present the conditional and unconditional instructions.
 The **computational** instructions perform arithmetic, boolean and bit functions such as bit extract and deposit.
 Finally, the **control** instruction group contains all instructions for managing HW elements such as caches and TLBs, register movements, as well as traps and interrupt handling.

 ### Memory Reference Instructions